GhostofGoes/getmac/README.md

 - Provides a simple command line tool (when installed as a package)
 - MIT licensed!

-## Legacy Python versions
-If you are running a old Python (2.6/3.3 and older) or interpreter, then you can install an older version of `getmac` that supported that version.
-The wheels are available in the [GitHub releases](https://github.com/GhostofGoes/getmac/releases), or from PyPI with a current version of `pip` and some special arguments.

-- Python 2.5: get-mac 0.5.0
-- Python 2.6: getmac 0.6.0
-- Python 2.7: getmac 0.9.0
-- Python 3.2: get-mac 0.3.0
-- Python 3.3: get-mac 0.3.0
-- Python 3.4: getmac 0.9.0
-- Python 3.5: getmac 0.9.0

-NOTE: these versions do not have many of the performance improvements, platform support, and bug fixes that came with later releases.
-They generally work, just not as well.
-However, if you're using such an old Python, you probably don't care about all that :)

 ## Notes
 - If none of the arguments are selected, the default network interface for the system will be used.
 If the default network interface cannot be determined, then it will attempt to fallback to typical defaults for the platform (`Ethernet` on Windows, `em0` on BSD, `en0` on OSX/Darwin, and `eth0` otherwise).
 If that fails, then it will fallback to `lo` on POSIX systems.
 - "Remote hosts" refer to hosts in your local layer 2 network, also commonly referred to as a "broadcast domain", "LAN", or "VLAN".
 As far as I know, there is not a reliable method to get a MAC address for a remote host external to the LAN.
 If you know any methods otherwise, please [open a GitHub issue](https://github.com/GhostofGoes/getmac/issues) or shoot me an email, I'd love to be wrong about this.